Disclosure: This post may contain affiliate links. Read my disclaimer for more information.

 But if you’re looking for small kitchen utensils like spatulas and spoon, the best ones would be those made of materials that contain no toxic chemicals, no heavy metals, no BPA, and no harmful plastic element, such as:

-- Bamboo kitchen utensils: Bamboo utensils, particularly those crafted from organic bamboo like this popular utensil set are healthy and eco-friendly.
+- Bamboo kitchen utensils: Bamboo utensils, particularly those crafted from organic bamboo are healthy and eco-friendly.
 They’re also less porous, can withstand warping, and easy-to-clean.
 Some even consist of germ-killing components, allowing them to prevent cross-contamination.
 Bamboo utensils work great with cast iron skillets.

 - Wooden utensils: Wooden cooking tools are made with sustainable materials and have highly durable.
 They can be used on non-stick cookware.
 Similar to bamboo utensils, they contain natural antibacterial properties.
 The most popular wooden utensils on Amazon are made of natural teak wood, which can resist water, crack, and warp.

-- Stainless steel utensils: Stainless steel kitchenware like this one are stainless, which means they won’t rust and corrodes, making them a healthy choice for your kitchen.
+- Stainless steel utensils: Stainless steel kitchenware are stainless, which means they won’t rust and corrodes, making them a healthy choice for your kitchen.

 Recommended read: Are Nylon Cooking Utensils Safe?
 Hidden Dangers of Nylon